 - Gangster Museum of America: I did not know that Hot Springs was a hub for gangster activity.
 I especially liked the exhibits about Al Capone and Lucky Luciano.
 Many of their illicit activities were fascinating.

 - Maxwell Blade’s Theatre of Magic: Who doesn’t like magic?
-We recommend as one of the best family friendly activities.
+We recommend as one of the best family-friendly activities.
 The 300-seat theater hosts a two-hour magic extravaganza.
 The presentation features a terrific blend of large-scale illusions, close-up magic, and comedic routines that are ideal for entertaining children.

 - Garvan Woodland Gardens: Any nature enthusiast should visit this 210-acre botanical garden.
 The walking trails boast a wide selection of plants and flowers in the gardens.
-Our favorites were the Japanese garden and children’s garden.
+Our favorites were the Japanese garden and the children’s garden.

 - Arlington Resort Hotel & Spa: For those that want to indulge in a little luxury, this historic hotel dates back to 1875.
 The hotel offers a range of accommodations to suit every traveler, from cozy guest rooms to spacious suites.
 Bask in the hotel’s renowned spa, stepping back to a bygone era.